IcePickCybersolutions/AIPVAR/gmail.md

 5. Terminal: "python quickstart.py" (will run a python script form google to open a webpage for authentication)
 6. If the webpage looks legit, accept to authorize
 7. Onto the next step!

+### Setting up a Secure SMTP Connection with Gmail
+1.